Defense of Child Pornography Charges in State and Federal Court

 - MCL § 752.365 – Obscenity – First Offense Misdemeanor, Second or Subsequent Offense is a Felony

-Child Pornography Charges in Federal Court
+Charges in Federal Court

 Federal courts have ruled that images of child pornography are illegal and not protected under the First Amendment.
 Child pornography is defined as any visual depiction of sexually explicit conduct involving a minor (someone under 18 years of age).
 Visual depictions include photographs, videos, digital or computer-generated images indistinguishable from an actual minor, and images created, adapted, or modified, but appear to depict a minor.
 Undeveloped film, undeveloped videotape, and electronically stored data that can be converted into a visual image of child pornography are also deemed illegal visual depictions under federal law.

-Notably, the legal definition of sexually explicit conduct does not require that an image depict a child engaging in sexual activity.
+Notably, the legal definition of sexually explicit conduct does not require an image to depict a child engaging in sexual activity.
 Not all images of unclothed children are pornography (everyone has a naked baby picture in a bathtub, for example).
 A picture of a naked child may constitute illegal child pornography if it is sufficiently sexually suggestive.
 Legally, there is an essential distinction between child erotica and child pornography.
 The age of consent for sexual activity in a given state is irrelevant; any depiction of a minor less than 18 years of age engaging in sexually explicit conduct is illegal.

 Federal law prohibits the production, distribution, reception, and possession of an image of child pornography using or affecting any means or facility of interstate or foreign commerce (See 18 U.S.C. § 2251; 18 U.S.C. § 2252; 18 U.S.C. § 2252A).
 Specifically, Section 2251 makes it illegal to persuade, induce, entice, or coerce a minor to engage in sexually explicit conduct for purposes of producing visual depictions of that conduct.
 Any individual who attempts or conspires to commit a child pornography offense is also subject to prosecution under federal law.